-The stainless sink is recessed into the counter and cutting surfaces fit in place to create more usable counter space.
+This galley is pleasing to look at with its combination of dark colored hard woods and white solid surface counters.
+A gas cooktop includes sea rails to hold the cookware in place.
+In the U.S., the Leader 40 will come standard with an electric cooktop.The stainless sink is recessed into the counter and cutting surfaces fit in place to create more usable counter space.
 When not in use these boards will slide into dedicated storage slots under the counter, taking no space in storage areas that are needed for other items.

 Otherwise, the usual cast of appliances are present, some on the optional list.
 For example, a microwave oven is optional.
 An 84.5 quart (80 L) refrigerator is standard, and an optional 137.4 quart (130 L) refrigerator is available.
 Additional storage is under the deck in three removable and stackable bins.

 Across from the galley is the dinette, which of course converts to a berth when needed.
 It is U-shaped and one leg of the “U” is removable and can be re-located to the opposite side of the table for a more comfortable dining arrangement.
 It also makes it easier to get in and out of the couch.